DickinsonCollege/FarmData2/CONTRIBUTING.md

 To promote an open, welcoming, inclusive and harassment free experience all engagement with FarmData2 is governed by the community standards expressed in the [Contributor Covenent](CODE_OF_CONDUCT.md).

+## Licensing ##

+Content in the FarmData2 project is released under several different licenses as described in the [LICENSE file](LICENSE.md).
+In addition, that file describes the rights and responsibilities of contributors with regard to the their contributed content.
+The licensing structure of FarmData2 is designed to ensure that FarmData2 remains free and open source while protecting both the project and it community of contributors.
+Please review it carefully before contributing content to FarmData2.

 ## Particpation ##

 Having a running version of FarmData2 is a prerequisite for many of the forms of participation.
 The [Install Directions] give step by step instructions for getting FarmData2 up and running.